Courses

 Introduction to the Modern Civil Rights Movement

-This engaging workshop guides participants through an intensive exploration into the political technologies of two foundational moments in the southern Black freedom struggle, or what we now call the modern Civil Rights Movement: the Montgomery Bus Boycott and Dr. King’s Letter From Birmingham Jail.
-Here participants will use a collection of primary source documentation to help them examine resistance theory, organizing praxis, and cooperative economic thought.
+This engaging course guides participants through an intensive exploration into the political technologies of foundational moments in the southern Black freedom struggle, or what we now call the modern Civil Rights Movement.
+Here participants will use a collection of primary source documentation to examine resistance theory, organizing praxis, and cooperative economic thought.
 The class considers key players, strategies, and outcomes which gave political form and function to contemporary African American life and helped define the boundaries of freedom for all Americans.

 Slave Patrols